-- Loosen the screws on either side of the stylus holder. - Adjust the welding stylus to a 45-degree angle then slightly tighten the screws on the sides just enough to hold the stylus in place at a 45-degree angle. - While looking through the microscope, slide the welding stylus forward and backward until the tip of the stylus is in the center of your focus. - Now securely tighten the stylus holder by tightening the screw on the bottom of the stylus holder.
+- 1. Loosen the screws on either side of the stylus holder. - 2.
+Adjust the welding stylus to a 45-degree angle then slightly tighten the screws just enough to hold the stylus in place at a 45-degree angle - 3.
+While looking through the microscope, slide the welding stylus holder forward/backward until the tip of the stylus is in the center of your focus. - 4.
+Now securely tighten the stylus holder screws.